 Localising the Urban Sustainable Development Goals

-Mistra Urban Futures undertook a comparative Pilot Project during the first half of 2015 to test potential targets and indicators for the Urban Sustainable Development Goal (# 11).
-The pilot tested the data availability, relevance and appropriateness of the draft targets and indicators for the goal.
-This was carried out in the four cities where our Local Interaction Platforms are based: Gothenburg, Greater Manchester (now Sheffield-Manchester), Cape Town and Kisumu, as well as Bangalore as a contribution to the Urban SDG Campaign, of which the Centre was a member.
+Mistra Urban Futures undertook a comparative pilot project in 2015 to test potential targets and indicators for the Urban Sustainable Development Goal (Goal 11).
+The pilot tested the data availability, relevance and appropriateness of the draft targets and indicators for Goal 11.
+This was carried out in the four citties where Mistra's Local Interaction Platforms are based: Cape Town, Gothenburg, Greater Manchester (now Sheffield-Manchester) and Kisumu, as well as in Bangalore as a contribution to the Urban SDG Campaign, of which the Centre was a member.

 A key conclusion of the pilot study was that if Goal 11 is to be a useful tool to encourage local and national authorities to make positive invesments in urban sustainability transitions, then it is vital that it should prove widely relevant, acceptable and practicable.
 In this diverse set of cities, the pilot study found that not one draft indicator was regarded as both important or relevant and easy to report on at city level.
 Based on these results, a set of recommendations was produced, which were taken up directly by the UN statistical team in UNDESA (United Nations Department for Economic and Social Affairs) in charge of finalising the targets and indicators.
 Some of these recommendations are reflected in the final version of Agenda 2030 adopted by the UN General Assembly.